stephenrn/FarmFlow/README.md

 # FarmFlow
 ## Description
 FarmFlow is my project from an Object-Oriented Programming (OOP) class in college.
 We were assigned to implement the four basic concepts of OOP: encapsulation, inheritance, polymorphism, and abstraction.
-FarmFlow is a Java system for the digital market of farm crops.
+FarmFlow is a Java POS system for the digital market of farm crops.

 ## Features
 There are three JFrames in the application: